Rel1cx/eslint-react/packages/eslint-plugin-debug/src/rules/class-component.md

 ## What it does

-Warns when a class component is found.
+Reports all class components.
 Useful for debugging.

 > **Warning**
 > This rule should only be used for debugging purposes.